KarenkovID/kotlinx.serialization/docs/serialization-guide.md

 ### Transient properties

 A property can be excluded from serialization by marking it with the [Transient] annotation (don't confuse it with [kotlin.jvm.Transient]).
-Such a property must have a default value and attempt to explicitly specify its value in the serial format, even if the specified value is equal to the default one:
+Such a property must have a default value:

 ```kotlin
 @Serializable